BHUTAN = SHANGRI-LA

-While this is a moderate tour, not a trek, you still must be in moderately good shape to participate.
+This is a moderate tour—not a trek—but you must be in reasonably good shape to participate.
 We will be hiking at elevations that range between 4500′ and 11,000′ on steep trails that may not be well maintained.
+Nearly full.